Learning Module

 Correct!
 Wrong!

-3. Sometimes, people want things that seem to make them unhappy.
+3. Sometimes people want things that seem to make them unhappy.
 How can the desire theory explain this fact?

 Correct!
 Wrong!

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

 Self-reflection